Crescent Grove Advisors LLC Sells 27,337 Shares of Group 1 Automotive, Inc. (NYSE:GPI)

-Crescent Grove Advisors LLC decreased its position in shares of Group 1 Automotive, Inc. (NYSE:GPI – Free Report) by 91.6% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 2,518 shares of the company’s stock after selling 27,337 shares during the quarter.
-Crescent Grove Advisors LLC’s holdings in Group 1 Automotive were worth $677,000 at the end of the most recent reporting period.
+Crescent Grove Advisors LLC lessened its holdings in Group 1 Automotive, Inc. (NYSE:GPI – Free Report) by 91.6% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,518 shares of the company’s stock after selling 27,337 shares during the quarter.
+Crescent Grove Advisors LLC’s holdings in Group 1 Automotive were worth $677,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also bought and sold shares of the company.
-Citigroup Inc. increased its position in Group 1 Automotive by 11.2% during the 1st quarter.
-Citigroup Inc. now owns 27,395 shares of the company’s stock valued at $4,597,000 after purchasing an additional 2,755 shares during the period.
-MetLife Investment Management LLC raised its stake in Group 1 Automotive by 55.6% in the 1st quarter.
-MetLife Investment Management LLC now owns 9,110 shares of the company’s stock valued at $1,529,000 after acquiring an additional 3,257 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its holdings in Group 1 Automotive by 8.4% during the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 14,828 shares of the company’s stock valued at $2,489,000 after buying an additional 1,147 shares in the last quarter.
-Aviva PLC purchased a new position in shares of Group 1 Automotive during the first quarter worth about $727,000.
-Finally, Cetera Investment Advisers purchased a new position in shares of Group 1 Automotive during the first quarter worth about $202,000.
+A number of other institutional investors have also made changes to their positions in the business.
+Envestnet Asset Management Inc. raised its position in Group 1 Automotive by 3,302.8% during the first quarter.
+Envestnet Asset Management Inc. now owns 493,061 shares of the company’s stock worth $2,752,000 after acquiring an additional 478,571 shares in the last quarter.
+Goldman Sachs Group Inc. raised its position in Group 1 Automotive by 68.0% during the first quarter.
+Goldman Sachs Group Inc. now owns 621,455 shares of the company’s stock worth $104,299,000 after acquiring an additional 251,565 shares in the last quarter.
+Balyasny Asset Management L.P. raised its position in Group 1 Automotive by 164.2% during the first quarter.
+Balyasny Asset Management L.P. now owns 251,047 shares of the company’s stock worth $56,842,000 after acquiring an additional 156,029 shares in the last quarter.
+Bank of America Corp DE raised its position in Group 1 Automotive by 37.2% during the first quarter.
+Bank of America Corp DE now owns 333,359 shares of the company’s stock worth $75,479,000 after acquiring an additional 90,426 shares in the last quarter.
+Finally, Schonfeld Strategic Advisors LLC bought a new stake in Group 1 Automotive during the fourth quarter worth $14,317,000.
 Institutional investors own 99.92% of the company’s stock.

 Group 1 Automotive Stock Down 0.5 %

-The firm also recently declared a quarterly dividend, which was paid on Friday, December 15th.
-Shareholders of record on Friday, December 1st were paid a $0.45 dividend.
-This represents a $1.80 dividend on an annualized basis and a yield of 0.64%.
-The ex-dividend date was Thursday, November 30th.
-Group 1 Automotive’s dividend payout ratio is presently 3.95%.
+The company also recently declared a quarterly dividend, which was paid on Friday, December 15th.
+Stockholders of record on Friday, December 1st were issued a $0.45 dividend.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 0.64%.
+The ex-dividend date of this dividend was Thursday, November 30th.
+Group 1 Automotive’s payout ratio is 3.95%.

 Group 1 Automotive, Inc, through its subsidiaries, operates in the automotive retail industry in the United States and the United Kingdom.
 The company sells new and used cars, light trucks, and vehicle parts, as well as service and insurance contracts; arranges related vehicle financing; and offers automotive maintenance and repair services.